XinyuKang22/APIsOverData/README.md

 kubectl get events --all-namespaces --watch
 ```

-then refresh one of the components in your tiltfile.
+then refresh one of the components in your Tiltfile.

 Refresh the `hasura` component and look at the events that are reported.

 1. Can you see when the new pod is created?
 What `kubectl` command can you use to get information about that pod?
 2. Can you tell when the liquibase migrations have been applied?

 ## Expose it to your local environment

 Tilt offers a simple way to expose ports into your local environment.
-Read through the [relevant documentation](https://docs.tilt.dev/accessing_resource_endpoints.html), then add the relevant lines to your Tilefile to expose both Hasura and Postgres to your local environment.
+Read through the [relevant documentation](https://docs.tilt.dev/accessing_resource_endpoints.html), then add the relevant lines to your Tiltfile to expose both Hasura and Postgres to your local environment.

-1. What do you see in the tilt console after the ports are opened?
+1. What do you see in the Tilt console after the ports are opened?
 2. What other tool can you use to see if the relevant ports have been opened in your local environment?

 Sanity check that the ports are open before moving on.